AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work

 Individuals are meaning-makers; we actively seek significance and value in our experiences~\cite{lips2009discriminating}.
 At work, we implicitly evaluate tasks by asking: \textit{Is this important to me?
 Does this align with what I want to do?
 Am I responsible if it fails?
 Can I handle its demands?} Cognitive appraisal theory~\cite{lazarus1991emotion, roseman2001appraisal} formalizes these judgments across dimensions of \textit{relevance/importance}, \textit{congruence with one’s motivations or identity}, \textit{accountability}, and \textit{cognitive demands}.
 These appraisals shape coping strategies~\cite{campbell2020cognitive} and predict downstream outcomes such as engagement, persistence, and discretionary effort~\cite{meyer1991three}.
 Complementing this, decades of work-design research~\cite{humphrey2007integrating, lips2009discriminating} show that job characteristics cluster into motivational (value, enjoyment), social (responsibility), and contextual (workload) factors, explaining substantial variance in work satisfaction and productivity~\cite{humphrey2007integrating}.

 At this intersection, we focus on four appraisal drivers: \textbf{Value}, \textbf{Identity}, \textbf{Accountability}, and \textbf{Demands}.
-Value and Identity capture motivational aspects that make tasks meaningful~\cite{lips2009discriminating}; Accountability reflects the social stakes of responsibility~\cite{tetlock1983accountability}; and Demands index the contextual difficulty and cognitive effort involved~\cite{bakker2007job}.
-These drivers shape how individuals perceive ownership, risk, and burden~\cite{koestner2002attaining, bailey2019review, bakker2007job}, thereby influencing whether, when, and to what extent they seek support~\cite{shneiderman2020human, parasuraman2000model, lubars2019ask}. .
+Value and Identity capture motivational aspects that make tasks meaningful~\cite{lips2009discriminating}; Accountability reflects the social stakes of responsibility~\cite{tetlock1983accountability}; and Demands index contextual difficulty and cognitive effort~\cite{bakker2007job}.
+These drivers shape how individuals perceive ownership, risk, and burden~\cite{koestner2002attaining, bailey2019review, bakker2007job}, thereby influencing whether and to what extent they seek support~\cite{shneiderman2020human, parasuraman2000model, lubars2019ask}.
 In SE, we hypothesize that developers’ openness to and use of AI are shaped by these drivers: